enonic/release-tools/generate-changelog/README.md

 # Generate-changelog

-This tools generates the changelog for a Git repository between two Git references.
+This tool generates the changelog for a Git repository between two Git references.
-The changelog is based on the YouTrack IDs defined in the Git Rev Commits
+The changelog is based on the GitHub IDs defined in the Git Rev Commits.

 ## Building

-Before trying to build the project, you need to verify that the following software are installed:
+Before trying to build the project, you need to verify that Java 11 installed.

-* Java 8 (update 40 or above) for building and running.
-* Gradle 2.x build system.

 Build all code: